 There is one thing that’s more important than anything else: solid documentation.

-Here’s a statistic to make you laugh: 74% of B2C marketers and 78% of B2B marketers have a content marketing strategy.
+Here’s a statistic to make you laugh: 74% of B2C marketers and 78% of marketers have a content strategy as part of their B2B marketing plan.
 Great!
-But here’s the funny part… only one third actually think to write it down!
+But here’s the funny part… only one-third actually think to write it down!

 A content marketing strategy that’s being explored, but not documented, will likely end up being overlooked.